Skip to content

 However, the researchers could read the genetic structure of the mammoth in new ways that actually allowed them to see which genes were active in the mammoth and, by comparison, which aren’t active in elephants.
 The most important and obvious difference Di Pierro says is that the genes related to hair growth and cold weather adaptation “are indeed more active in the mammoth.”

-Zuillaga Herrera says the hope is that the Paleo Hi-C method and the discovery of this natural freeze-drying method could extend to other kinds of samples, even those in hot, dry conditions, like Egyptian mummies.
+Zubillaga Herrera says the hope is that the Paleo Hi-C method and the discovery of this natural freeze-drying method could extend to other kinds of samples, even those in hot, dry conditions, like Egyptian mummies.

-“It opens up the possibility that there are ancient samples of other animals or other ancient organisms that have also entered into this glassy state after something like freeze-drying,” Zuillaga Herrera says.
+“It opens up the possibility that there are ancient samples of other animals or other ancient organisms that have also entered into this glassy state after something like freeze-drying,” Zubillaga Herrera says.
 “If the experiment was successful on the mammoth, then perhaps this opens up the possibility of carrying out the same experiment on other kinds of ancient animals.”